 Love Boston cream pie?
 You have to try this oh-so-easy Boston cream poke cake!
 This obsession worthy, one pan dessert goes together fast and can be made up to 2 days ahead of time.
 Its big homemade flavor makes this easy dessert a crowd favorite for potlucks and parties!

-Make the cake according to directions, baking it in a 13x9-inch pan.
+Make the cake according to directions on the box, baking it in a 13x9-inch pan.

 While the cake is still warm poke holes all over the cake at about 1 inch intervals using a dowel or glass straw about the same diameter as a pencil - maybe a little bigger.